 This breakfast favorite in the hip streets of Kreuzkölln is serving delicious coffee with scrumptious baked treats like crumpets, english muffins, bagels, shortbreads, buns and cakes.
 Perfect sweet start into the day.
 Read more here.

 While definitely looking for the healthy features of eating, this shiny-white café in the middle of Mitte is not leaving the deliciousness out of sight.
 Their short menu has avocado on toast, green juice and “sultan eggs”, poached eggs in yoghurt and smoked paprika butter that is super good.

 This one’s a long-time favorite of mine – Meierei serves a classic Alpine breakfast in their pretty space on Kollwitzstraße, scrambled eggs with pumpkin seed oil, Bircher Müsli and much more (even Weisswürste, the white sausages of Bavaria that are eaten with sweet mustard).
 Read more here.
 Read more here.

 New to the breakfast club is Ora, the gorgeously renovated pharmacy at Oranienplatz.
-Starting the day with one of their rice puddings or cinnamon buns (pictured in the cover photo) is the most comforting thing I can imagine on a Monday morning.
+Starting the day with one of their rice puddings or cinnamon buns (pictured in the cover photo) is the most comforting thing I can imagine on a weekend morning.
 They’ll soon have even more breakfast food, so stay tuned.
 Read more here.